 The fees incurred for attending a Tribunal Hearing are between £1,000 -1500 per day (excluding VAT) and will depend upon involvement of counsel.

 Disbursements are expenses payable to third parties, such as court fees.
-Counsel’s fees are estimated at up to £1000 for advice and between £900 – 1,500 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel’s fees are estimated at up to £1000 for advice and between £900 – 1,500 per day (excluding VAT) (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).